 You should ALWAYS control your puppy’s environment to the best of your ability no matter what.

-Unfortunately, we can’t always have our dog tied to our hips at all times of the day.
-As much as some of us might like that…
+Unfortunately, we can’t always have our dog tied to our hips all hours of the day.
+Even though some of us might like that.

 Please note that dog crates are not dog sitters.